 Navigator Program

-The Navigator Program serves a small, very unique group of exceptionally gifted students (IQs of 140 and above) in second through fifth grade.
+The Navigator Program serves exceptionally gifted students (IQs of 140 and above) in 2nd through 5th grade.
+This unique program provides a specialized learning environment capitalizing on the unique intellectual strengths of its learners.
 Navigator classrooms are located in Excelsior and Scenic Heights Elementary schools, but serve students from across the district and beyond through open-enrollment.

-Please complete this brief registration form before noon on the day you wish to attend.
-Shortly before the session, you will receive a Google Meeting link via the email account you used to register.
+Use the link above to register for the information session you would like to attend.
+On the day of the session, you will receive a Google Meeting link via the email account you used to register.
 We hope you’ll join us!

 - What is the Navigator Program?